Early Dubilier mica capacitor vs. the two Leyden jars it replaced.

 By now, everyone kind of knows the first capacitor was the Leyden jar (or Leiden for some), discovered by Ewald Georg von Kleist in 1745.
 Peter van Busschenbroeck of the U. Of Leyden rediscovered the jar the next year and ended up with the credit.
 He was a teacher of science of some fame, and he documented the Leyden jar in a way von Kleist had not

 An early Leyden jar had the capacitance in the one nF range, depending on size and glass thickness.
-This gave rise to the first unofficial unit of capacitance, the "jar", about 0.0011 uF.
+This gave rise to the first unit of capacitance, the "jar", about 0.0011 uF, used by the British navy well into the 1940s.
 Some used foil as the inner conductor, first tin, then copper, and some used liquids such as salt water.
 Ben Franklin worked with Leyden jars and found that parallel glass plate capacitors also worked.
 These became known as "Franklin Squares", although the idea was not original to Franklin.

 Many scientists (commonly known as electricians) played around with Leyden jar over the years and around the beginning of the 20th century the Leyden jar was finally put to use.
 They were the first high-voltage capacitors used in early radio telegraphy transmitters.
 Some systems used as many as 50 jars in series and parallel configurations.
 Amateur radio builders sometimes made their own smaller Leyden jars using everything from juice jars to test tubes.
 Welch's jars were said to be a favorite.
 They were not the only capacitors at this time.
 Industries that needed low-voltage capacitors, like the telegraph people, used early paper capacitors.
 Invented by Fitzgerald, paper capacitors had been around since 1876.
 Marconi wrote of using simple waxed paper and foil capacitors (and perhaps ceramic).
 Leyden jars, however, could handle many amperes and 10s of thousands of volts for early radio transmitters which the others could not.